 Does my child need to test every year if he or she is rolled over on the wait list?

 Yes.
-Every admission year is independent of prior years, and applying students must go through the entire process.
-However, you do not need to submit an additional application.
+Every admission year is independent of prior years, and applying students must go through the entire process, including submitting a new application.

 What are your typical class sizes?

 Readiness classes have 16 students and two teachers.
 Prekindergarten classes have 18 students and two teachers.
 Kindergarten classes have approximately 18 students and two teachers.
 In grades 1 – 8, there are generally 18-20 students per class with one teacher.